NCnew/Wireless-Attacks-Detection-Prevention-System/README.md

 Wireless-Attacks-Detection-Prevention-System
 ============================================

-Wireless Attacks Detection Prevention System is the tools written in python which will help

-1. What is this?
+1. What is this ?

 This software has been developed by Nabin kc, 2014/2015 as a Bsc Final Year Project from London Metropolitan University.

 2. What is it used for?